What Is IoT Connectivity and Different Types of IoT Connectivity

 An ideal IoT connectivity solution should:

-2. Has the widest coverage area as possible (i.e., can directly connect a device located in the North Pole with another device in the South Pole;)
+- Has the widest coverage area possible (i.e., can directly connect a device located at the North Pole with another device at the South Pole;)

-Obviously, such technology does not yet exist, which is why all connectivity solutions we have at the moment always involve a tradeoff between power consumption, coverage range, and bandwidth.
+Obviously, such technology does not yet exist, which is why all current connectivity solutions always involve a tradeoff between power consumption, coverage range, and bandwidth.

 With that being said, we can generally divide the IoT connectivity solutions into three major categories:

-High Bandwidth, High Coverage Range, High Energy Consumption: With high energy consumption being the main trade-off, this type of IoT connectivity solution can wirelessly send a lot of data at any given time over a great distance.
+- High Bandwidth, High Coverage Range, High Energy Consumption: The main trade-off of this type of IoT connectivity solution is high energy consumption, but it can wirelessly send a lot of data at any given time over a great distance.
 Cellular IoT is an example of this type of connectivity.

-High Bandwidth, Low Coverage Range, Low Energy Consumption: Here, the tradeoff is the coverage range, but this type of connectivity is designed to allow a lower energy consumption without compromising bandwidth.
+- High Bandwidth, Low Coverage Range, Low Energy Consumption: The tradeoff here is the coverage range, but this type of connectivity is designed to allow lower energy consumption without compromising bandwidth.
 Bluetooth and WiFi are examples of this category.

 Bluetooth